SkillsFundingAgency/das-shared-packages/SFA.DAS.NServiceBus/README.md

 ### WebApi Endpoint

 The following example configures an NServiceBus endpoint within a WebApi application to allow sending and receiving of messages.
 Unfortunately NServiceBus' outbox feature only runs in the context of processing an incoming message and not an HTTP request.
-However, by registering `IUnitOfWorkManager` from the `SFA.DAS.UnitOfWork.NServiceBus` package and calling the `AddUnitOfWorkFilter()` extension method on the `GlobalConfiguration.Configuration.Filters` collection then NServiceBus' outbox feature will be replicated when publishing messages on the client:
+However, by registering a `IUnitOfWorkManager` in the container from the `SFA.DAS.UnitOfWork.NServiceBus` package and calling the `AddUnitOfWorkFilter()` extension method on the `GlobalConfiguration.Configuration.Filters` collection then NServiceBus' outbox feature will be replicated when publishing messages on the client:

 ```c#
 var endpointConfiguration = new EndpointConfiguration("SFA.DAS.EAS.Api")